Nhoya/telegram_lamebuster/README.md

 __**Actually this is a W.I.P. read the [TODO list](/TODO.md) for more info**__

-A simple python bot to get rid of annoying flooders in grpups
+A simple python bot to get rid of annoying flooders

 ## Overview